ElmiraGhorbani/redis-chatgpt/README.md

 ```

+Truncate history(conversation)
 ```
-# truncate history(conversation)

-# You can choose whether to update the Redis database or not by specifying the 'overwrite' parameter (boolean)."
+# You can choose whether to update the Redis database or
+# not by specifying the 'overwrite' parameter (boolean).

 redis_db.truncate_conversation(redis_key, overwrite=True)

 ```